iit-cs429/assignments/README.md

 6. You can also view your code on Github with a web browser to make sure all your code has been submitted.

+7. Assignments contain [doctests](https://docs.python.org/2/library/doctest.html).
+You can run these for a file `foo.py` using `python -m doctest foo.py`.
+8. Typically, each assignment contains a number of methods for you to complete.
+I recommend tackling these one at a time, debugging and testing, and then moving onto the next method.
+Implementing everything and then running at the end will likely result in many errors that can be difficult to track down.